spcampbell/minecraft-droplet-manager/README.md

 #### 1. Host this script somewhere and set up your Minecraft droplet.

 You'll need a place to host the files that is not on the minecraft server you are controlling.
-The host will need to have PHP available.
+The web host will need to have PHP available.

 Before configuring this script, set up your Minecraft server at Digital Ocean.
 There are several options for this and Google is your friend.